PandiLin/Critical-Making-Critical-Making/README.md

 python main.py <start-time> <time-scale> <mode>
 ```

-<start-time> might be something like “03:30:00”
+start-time should be something like “03:30:00”

-<mode> might be “test” “cpfighter” “normal”
+mode should be  “test” “cpfighter” or “normal”

 # DO WHAT THE FUCK YOU WANT TO